mypiaware/virtual-radar-server-installation/README.md

 This VRS installation script will also create a script to backup the database file through a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial").
 By default, the script is called `backupvrsdb.sh` and is located in the `Databases/DatabaseBackup` directory.
 [More info](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#databasesdatabasebackup)

+## Watchdog

+This VRS installation script will produce a script referred to as a watchdog script.
+A watchdog script is a script that is routinely ran to check if a particular program is running or not.
+If the program has been found to not be running, the watchdog script will start the program automatically.

+VRS is fairly stable and should be able to run for long periods of time without an issue.
+However, anything may cause VRS to suddenly stop working.
+A watchdog script that is routinely ran as a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial") may be able to identify an instance when VRS is not running and automatically start VRS again as a background process.

+By default, the VRS watchdog script will be named `vrs_watchdog.sh` and may be found in the `VRS-Extras/Watchdog` directory.
+Also located in the same directory will be a `README` file.
+This text file will conveniently provide the custom cron job that could be used to routinely run the watchdog script every minute.

+If the cron entry is used exactly as it is from the `README` file, the VRS watchdog script will run once every minute to check if VRS is running.
+At any minute, if the VRS watchdog script detects that VRS is not running, it will begin to continually check the status of VRS every second for 2 minutes (120 seconds).
+At the end of the 2 minutes, if VRS has been determined to still not be running, the VRS watchdog script will start VRS.
+If the 2-minute wait time is desired to be changed, simply open the `vrs_watchdog.sh` file and edit the `WAITSECS` variable to some other length of time in seconds.

+By default, in the same `VRS-Extras/Watchdog` directory, a `vrs_watchdog.log` log file will be produced to record any time VRS was started by the VRS watchdog script.
+The log file is created the very first time the `vrs_watchdog.sh` script is ran.
+If a log file has not been produced, then there is some error that needs to be fixed as it is an indication that this watchdog script may not be doing its job of making sure VRS is running.
+In the `vrs_watchdog.sh` file, it is possible to change the name and location of the log file by editing the values for the `LOG_NAME` and `LOG_DIR` variables.

+Do not forget that VRS will automatically get started by this watchdog script if VRS is ever intentially shut down.
+The watchdog cron job may be temporarily disabled by simply typing a `#` at the beginning of the cron job entry in the crontab file.
+(The `#` comments out the cron job entry.)

+It is purely optional to use this VRS watchdog script.

+### Tips on creating the VRS watchdog

+* Enter this command: `sudo crontab -e`
+* (If this is the first time setting up a cron job, a prompt may be given to set the default editor.)
+* Cron has now opened a simple text file that may possibly contain mostly commented lines beginning with a `#`.
+* From the `README` file, copy the cron job entry and paste it at the bottom line in this crontab file.
+* Save and close the crontab file.
+* If the cron job was entered successfully, the following will be printed to the screen: `crontab: installing new crontab`.

+### Notes for advanced users:

+* If the Linux operating system is configured to not require a password when using the `sudo` command, the following may be used instead to create a cron job: `crontab -e`.
+Raspberry Pi OS is configured to not require a password when using the `sudo` command.
+* Some Linux operating systems distributions do not come with cron installed.
+Please find documentation on how to routinely run scripts on that particular Linux operating system distribution.
+Here is one *possible* method:
+  * Try installing a package called `cronie`
+  * Make sure the cron service is running with possibly one of these commands:
+    * `sudo systemctl enable --now crond`
+    * `sudo systemctl enable --now cronie`

 ## Display an Announcement on the Webpage

 As already described above in the ["CustomInjectedFiles"](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#customcontentcustominjectedfiles) description, a template HTML file will be created by this VRS installation script to help display an announcement at the top of the VRS webpage.
 Simply edit the existing `Announcement.html` file in the `CustomContent/CustomInjectedFiles` directory to display whatever text deemed necessary at the top of the VRS webpage.